Chauhan-Hemant/Image-Classifier/README.md

+# Image Classifier
-# The Image classifier is a Graphical User Interface (GUI) for our Machine Learning project Image Cassifier.
+  ### The Image classifier is a Graphical User Interface (GUI) for our Machine Learning project Image Cassifier.

   ### I am going to use the VGG16 pre-trained model available on Tensorflow to easily build a Image Classifier.